The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 \subsection{The structure of $Min(h)$ and of $\mathcal{T}$.}

-Let $A_{\Gamma}$ be an Artin group of large type, and let $z \in A_{\Gamma}$ be any element acting hyperbolically on $X_{\Gamma}$.
+Let $A_{\Gamma}$ be a $2$-dimensional Artin group, and let $z \in A_{\Gamma}$ be any element acting hyperbolically on $X_{\Gamma}$.
 The goal of this section is to study the valence of vertices in the transverse-tree $\mathcal{T}$ associated with $z$.
 We suppose for the whole section that $\mathcal{T}$ contains an infinite line (this will always be satisfied when $z$ generates the centre of an exotic dihedral Artin subgroup of $A_{\Gamma}$, by Lemma \ref{LemmaMinsetOfExotic}).
-In particular then, Lemma \ref{LemmahIs3Generated} applies, and the situation becomes easier to understand: up to conjugation, $Min(z) \subseteq X_{abc}$, where $a, b, c \in V(\Gamma)$ are three generators satisfying $m_{ab} = m_{ac} = m_{bc} = 3$.
+Since we are searching for exotic dihedral Artin subgroups, we will also assume that there does not exist four generators $a, b, c, d \in V(\Gamma)$ that form a $(2, 2, 2, 2)$ square such that $z \in A_{abcd}$ (see Lemma \ref{LemmaCantBe2222}).
+In particular then, Lemma \ref{LemmahIs3Generated} applies, and the situation becomes easier to understand: up to conjugation, $z \in A_{abc}$ and $Min(z) \subseteq X_{abc}$, where $a, b, c \in V(\Gamma)$ form a $(3, 3, 3)$, $(2, 4, 4)$ or $(2, 3, 6)$ triplet.
 As motivated by Lemma \ref{LemmaInAabc}, we will then mostly be looking at the action of $A_{abc}$ on $X_{abc}$, forgetting about the rest of the action of $A_{\Gamma}$ on $X_{\Gamma}$ (unless specified otherwise).
-In light of that, the principal triangles in $X_{abc}$ are the translates of the corresponding fundamental domain $K$ (see the proof of Lemma \ref{LemmahIs3Generated}).
-We will also call the sides of theses principal triangles edges, even though they initially come from the union of two edges of the form $e_{s,st}$ and $e_{s,sr}$.
+In light of that, the principal polygons of $X_{abc}$ will be called \textbf{principal triangles}, and they are the translates of the corresponding fundamental domain $K$ (see the proof of Lemma \ref{LemmahIs3Generated}).
+We will also call the sides of these principal triangles edges, even though they initially come from the union of two edges of the form $e_{s,st}$ and $e_{s,sr}$.
 Our main goal is to show the following:

 \begin{coro} Let $u$ be an axis of $z$.
 Then: \\ \underline{Case 1: $\nexists g \in A_{\Gamma} \backslash \{1\} : u \subseteq Fix(g)$.} Then $\bar{u}$ has valence at most $2$ in $\mathcal{T}$. \\ \underline{Case 2: $\exists g \in A_{\Gamma} \backslash \{1\} : u \subseteq Fix(g)$.} Then $\bar{u}$ has infinite valence in $\mathcal{T}$. \end{coro}